davidmintz/court-interpreters-office/docs/faq.md

 that in case something really unfortunate happens and you wish you could roll back to an earlier point and recover some data, you can.

-Note that the application interface provides no means of actual physical deletion of rows in either the <span class="text-monospace">events</span> or <span class="text-monospace">requests</span> tables; "delete" means soft-deletion for these entities.
+Note that the application interface provides no means of actual physical deletion of rows in either the <span class="text-monospace">events</span> or <span class="text-monospace">requests</span> tables; "delete" is implemented as soft-deletion for these entities.

 There is also mysql replication in effect in the SDNY.
-Within our network we have a master running on one server and a replication slave running on another.
-(I understand we aren't supposed to say master/slave any more, so call it an enslaved database server if you like.)
+Within our network we have a primary database server running on one host and a replication server running on another.
+Please see the [Mariadb documentation](https://mariadb.com/kb/en/standard-replication/) for details.

 As for the source code, you've got your production installations, and you've got your github.
 I have sufficient faith in the technical competence of github to trust them not to lose our repository.
 We don't need to worry about this or that instance of the app getting ahead of the github repository if we follow the pattern described above: make changes on your development machine, test, commit, push, then go to the production machines and pull.

 <hr>
-*That's all the Qs we have in our FAQ for now, most of them system-administration-oriented as you can see.
+*That's all the Qs we have in our FAQ for now.
 If you have any questions, especially of the end-user variety, please feel free to convey them to me.
 Thanks,*

 *david@davidmintz.org*